 There are many different kinds of seizure.
 Some end in seconds while others may last several minutes.
 People might lose their awareness of what is happening or where they are during a seizure.
 They may lose consciousness altogether.

 Each person's experience of epilepsy is unique.
 Epilepsy is the most common, serious neurological disorder in the world.
-In Scotland, 1 in 97 people have the condition.
+In Scotland 54,000 people, that's 1 in 97, have the condition.
 It is not contagious, nor is it a disease.
 Between seizures the brain works normally.

 Public ignorance and misconceptions about epilepsy in the past have led to fear and prejudice.
 Today, epilepsy is better understood.
 Being informed about the condition, knowing the medical terms and how to handle any problems helps reduce the impact epilepsy has on a person's life.